-Veganism is one of the fastest growing movements in the world today with more people than ever choosing to adopt an animal-free, plant-based diet.
-Between 2014 and 2018 the number of British vegans quadrupled, rising from 150,000 to 600,000.
-So why is it so popular?
+Veganism is one of the fastest-growing movements in the world today with more people than ever choosing to eat an animal-free diet.
+Between 2014 and 2019 the number of British vegans quadrupled.
+Today around 1.5% of the UK population are vegan.1 So why is it so popular?